CARNET operation is realized through a series of interconnected services and projects united into seven departments:

 The CEO Office plans and organizes the annual conference of all CARNET users and partners called CARNET Users Conference – CUC, as the central event for the presentation of CARNET institution.

 The CEO Office also coordinates the international cooperation activities of CARNET institution.
 As part of its vision of including the Republic of Croatia in the contemporary information society, CARNET institution participates in a series of international activities.
 This includes monitoring the activities of other academic networks in Europe, participating in the work of international organisations that bring together national, educational, academic and research networks, encourages the inclusion of the Croatian academic community in international projects in the field of research and application of information technologies and provides coordination support for the participation of CARNET employees in international projects.
 CARNET’s international cooperation framework is a collaboration with other academic and research networks in Europe, so called NRENs, the GÉANT Association and Internet resource management organisations worldwide.

 Network Infrastructure Department

 Activities of the Network Infrastructure Department concern the construction and maintenance of CARNET network infrastructure and the research and implementation of new network technologies.

-The Network Infrastructure Department is divided into four services:
+The Network Infrastructure Department is divided into three services:

 - Network Backbone Services